-A.C.E., Inc is the Owner of InmateProcess.com and specializes in nationwide service of process services at correctional facilities, prisons and jails anywhere in America.
+A.C.E., Inc is the Owner of InmateProcess.com.
+Our company specializes in assisting people with delivering and serving their legal documents to an incarcerated defendant.
+We are service of process and delivery service specialists who you can depend upon to handle services at correctional facilities, prisons and jails anywhere in America.
 When you are in need of serving divorce papers, custody documents or any other type of civil law suit, call upon us to assist you.
 Our twenty-one years of successful experience dealing with institutions assures success.

 Its is believed, the United States has the highest percentage of incarcerate people in the world.
 Considering the size of the U.S. population, we are less than 5% of the worlds population yet inmates in the U.S. are equal to more than 20% of the worlds incarcerated people.